vemcogroup/laravel-weather/README.md

 $weather = weather()->getHistorical($request);
 ```

-Remember to set data on request.
+Remember to set dates on request.
 Response will be a collection with keys representing the dates for historical data.

 ### Response